ZIMBABWE EVALUATION ASSOCIATION

 - Evaluation contributes to sustainable development

-Demand for Evaluation: Agencies that implements or influence development activities (Government, local authorities, donors, foundations, trusts, NGOs, private sector) recognize, invest in and utilise evaluation to inform their interventions.
+Demand for Evaluation: Agencies that implement or influence development activities (Government, local authorities, donors, foundations, trusts, NGOs, private sector) recognize, invest in, and utilize evaluation to inform their interventions.

-With this understanding, ZEA’s Mission is: To promote an enabling environment for evaluation through building evaluation competences and strengthening utilization of evaluation in Zimbabwe.
+With this understanding, ZEA’s Mission is: To promote an enabling environment for evaluation through building evaluation competencies and strengthening the utilization of evaluation in Zimbabwe.

 The ZEA Constituency

 ZEA identifies its constituency as consisting of all stakeholders in evaluation.
 For planning purposes and to ensure the Association continuously develops and meets the needs of its varied stakeholders, the stakeholders are clustered into four groups.